Nivl/voorhees/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/nivl/voorhees)](https://goreportcard.com/report/github.com/nivl/voorhees)

-Voorhees is a program that parses the depency tree to find dependency that might no longer be maintained.
+Voorhees is a program that parses the depency tree to find dependencies that might no longer be maintained.

 ## Install